Cecil Rhodes: Opposition

 Memorials to Rhodes have been opposed since at least the 1950s, when some Afrikaner students demanded the removal of a Rhodes statue at the University of Cape Town.
 A 2015 movement, known as "Rhodes Must Fall" (or #RhodesMustFall on social media), began with student protests at the University of Cape Town that were successful in getting university authorities to remove the Rhodes statue from the campus.
 The protest also had the broader goal of highlighting what the activists considered the lack of systemic post-apartheid racial transformation in South African institutions.

-Following a series of protests and vandalism at the University of Cape Town, various allied movements both in South Africa and other countries have been launched in opposition to Cecil Rhodes memorials.
+Following a series of protests and vandalism at the University of Cape Town, various movements both in South Africa and other countries have been launched in opposition to Cecil Rhodes memorials.
 These include a campaign to change the name of Rhodes University and to remove a statue of Rhodes from Oriel College, Oxford.
 The campaign was covered in a documentary by Channel 4, which was called The Battle for Britain's Heroes.
 The documentary was commissioned after Afua Hirsch wrote an article on the topic.
 Moreover, an article by Amit Chaudhuri, in The Guardian, suggested the criticism was "unsurprising and overdue".
 Other academics including Kehinde Andrews, prominent British academic and author specialising in Black studies, have vocally spoken in favour of #RhodesMustFall.
 However, Oriel College opted to keep the Rhodes statue, despite the protests.
 Oriel College claimed in 2016 they would lose about £100 million worth of gifts if they removed the statue.
 Nevertheless, in June 2020, the college voted in favour of setting up an independent commission of inquiry, amid widespread support for removing the statue.

 A statue of Rhodes was erected in the city of Bulawayo in 1904 in the city centre.
 In 1981 after the country's independence the statue was removed to the centenary park at the Natural History Museum of Zimbabwe.